manuelkoberczerny/assessing-TRPL-with-bayesian-inference_and-MCMC/README.md

 sample_name is the name of the sample, Fluence is in cm^2, Thickness is in nm, Surface is either 0 (for one surface) or 1 (for the other surface), Absorption_coeff is in cm^-1, amax is the last timepoint in ns.

 ### Changing the Model
+To change the model, open Manuel_BayesTRPL_model.py and navigate to ```model_in_pytensor()```.
+To understand, how to add or change parameters, refer to the [Pymc documentation](https://www.pymc.io/projects/docs/en/stable/learn/core_notebooks/pymc_overview.html). <br>
+All functions are written in either numpy or [PyTensor](https://pytensor.readthedocs.io/en/latest/library/tensor/basic.html).
+For functions, such as 'for'-loops, we use PyTensors ```scan``` function instead (see [documentation](https://pytensor.readthedocs.io/en/latest/library/scan.html)).
+The use of PyTensor throughout the model enables a more straightforward use of gradient-based MCMC samplers, such as NUTS.